 The No Build Alternative consists of leaving the Highway 210 corridor in its current geometric configuration.
-Preservation activities that are occurring under the Build are not assumed to take place under a No Build scenario.
-The pavement condition will reach a minimal rating by year 2025, resulting in increased pavement roughness and lower travel speeds for vehicles travelling on the corridor for the remainder of the analysis period.
+Pavement rehabilitation activities that are occurring under the Build are not assumed to take place under a No Build scenario.
+Without any major pavement preservation, the pavement condition will reach a minimal rating by year 2025, resulting in increased pavement roughness and lower travel speeds for vehicles travelling on the corridor for the remainder of the analysis period.
 The Hwy 210 Mississippi River bridge is also nearing the end of its service life and will cause disruptions for users.